 During the first few weeks of the season, the majority of Winnie’s walleyes will be on the sandy shoreline flats.
 Flats are slowly tapering areas between the shoreline and the point at which the depth changes more abruptly.
 Generally in a post-spawn mode by the opener, fish are concentrated in 5-9 feet of water.
 This narrows the search down considerably.
 Use a topographical map or follow the break-line to learn where the larger flats are.
 Large flats allow for long drifts over productive water.

 Where the Wind Blows

 Walleyes generally bite better when the wind blows.
 Light penetration is reduced making them less apt to spook away from the boat.
-Wind stirs the water, kicking up microorganisms which baitfish feed on.
-Walleyes become active and complete the underwater food-chain.
+The wind stirs the water, kicking up microorganisms that baitfish feed on.
+Walleyes become active and complete the underwater food chain.
 Target flats where the wind is blowing into or at least parallel to the shore.

 Go Light, Go Long

 Jig and line size makes a dramatic difference on Winnie, especially during the early season when fish are shallow.
 A 1/16 oz jig is optimal under most conditions.
-In a moderate breeze, consider going to an 1/8 oz. jig.
-Six pound test line is just right.
+In a moderate breeze, consider going to a 1/8 oz. jig.
+The six-pound test line is just right.
 I use Berkley Vanish with good results.
 Finally, get the bait away from the boat.
-Shallow walleyes will spook as the boat passes over head.
+Shallow walleyes will spook as the boat passes overhead.
 When drifting, I like to lob the jig a full cast upwind.
 If I’m not getting bit, I strip some more line out.
 Better yet, flip cross-wind.
 As the drift progresses, the jig will work its way back into the path of the boat.
 Reel up and make another cross-wind cast.
-This technique produces some walleyes that are initially spooked from the boats path.
+This technique produces some walleyes that are initially spooked from the boat’s path.

 Fish the Fringes